 Changing demographics, rising tuition rates, lower enrollment, and a number of other factors translate into continued financial turmoil for many colleges and universities.
-Thirty percent of smaller private colleges fall below a minimum threshold of financial health, according to Ronald E. Salluzzo—partner, education, nonprofits and commercial services division, Attain LLC—and Phil Tahey—owner of the higher education training company Academic Impressions and former controller at Johns Hopkins University, Baltimore—who together authored Bridging the Stewardship Gap: Toward Effective Finance Committees (NACUBO, 2018).
+Thirty percent of smaller private colleges fall below a minimum threshold of financial health, according to Ronald E. Salluzzo—partner, education, nonprofits and commercial services division, Attain LLC—and Phil Tahey—owner, P. Tahey CPA and former controller at Johns Hopkins University, Baltimore—who together authored Bridging the Stewardship Gap: Toward Effective Finance Committees (NACUBO, 2018).

 As high school graduation rates continue to fall in some densely populated areas, such as the Northeast, and national student loan debt remains at an all-time high, higher education institutions are likely to see financial pressures persist.
 While every college or university has access to valuable financial minds on their board finance committees, few take advantage of this expertise to truly develop and implement solutions to their financial dilemmas.